Schema Markup Checker: How to Test If Your Schema Markup Works

 What is the purpose of Schema Markup?

 Adding Schema Markup to existing pages helps search engines find information and present it to users through engaging rich results.
-Schema Markup is code added to your website that translates content into a language search engines understand.
+Schema Markup is code that you add to your website that translates content into a language search engines understand.
 This advanced SEO strategy can increase your E-E-A-T, improve your brand findability, and help your online business drive more quality organic traffic to your website.

 There are plenty of helpful tools out there to gauge whether your markup is working.
 We have experience with testing Schema Markup for enterprise organizations and have created testing tools for testing at scale.
 We help you go beyond the fundamentals of search engine optimization, leveraging structured data to showcase your unique value in search.